EOSIO/eosjs/README.md

 ```

 Start a nodeosd process.
 The docker in this repository provides a setup
-the supports the examples in this README.
+that supports the examples in this README.

 ```bash
 cd ./docker && ./up.sh